wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

 ---
 ---

+When creating a form, you can use Validator Functions to set rules to the form.
+Validation of form data is based on the validator type you specify for each field.
+For each validator type, only a specific set of rules apply.
+During form submission, the user can modify any input fields that contain invalid data.

-Apply validations to a single field and multiple fields using the specified methods.
-These methods on the form field can be used to set sync validations on a field.
-These validations can include default validators like required, min value, max value, or add more customizations to the basic validations.
+Using Validator Functions, you can apply validations to a single field or multiple fields using methods described in this document.
+These methods can be used to set sync validations on a field and can include default validators like required, min value, max value, or add more customizations to just basic validations.

-There are three ways to apply Validations on a form field based on your requirements; they are:
+There are three ways to apply Validations on a form field; they are:

 - `setValidators`
 - `observeOn`